pedrohsmaia/datablood/README.md

 ### Google Sign In

-Sign in with Google is supported on iOS via in app web browser, and on Android native with via Google One Tap.
-To use Google One Tap on Android, you'll need to do a few more steps (see comments in the code).
-See [this article](https://supabase.com/docs/guides/auth/social-login/auth-google#configuration-native-app) for more info, as well as [this issue](https://github.com/react-native-google-signin/google-signin/issues/1176#issuecomment-1674385846).
+Sign in with Google is supported on iOS and Android native with via [react-native-google-signin](https://github.com/react-native-google-signin/google-signin).
+See [this article](https://supabase.com/docs/guides/auth/social-login/auth-google#configuration-native-app) for more info.

 #### Troubleshooting